Microsoft's Surface Duo could be revolutionary, or a two-screen disaster phone

 Exclusive: Microsoft spent five years working on a super-thin, dual-screen, hinged $1,399 phone to compete with Apple and Samsung.
-We got the behind the screen look.
+We got the behind-the-screen first look.

 Last month was an odd sort of anniversary at Microsoft.
 In the summer of 2015, Taylor Swift's Bad Blood and Wiz Khalifa's See You Again topped the charts while speculation about the iPhone 6S was running wild.